How Do I Maintain My Trademark Registration?

 - A statement that the trademark has been in use for at least five years and there is no adverse decision or pending legal action against your use of the trademark

-Questions for a Trademark Attorney
+Getting Legal Help from a Trademark Attorney

+It’s wise to get the help of a trademark attorney when registering your trademark, says Pheiffer.
 Trademark registration can become a time-consuming process that takes away from your focus on running your business.
 If you file on your own, there’s also the danger of making unnecessary mistakes that further delay the process.

+A trademark lawyer will be well-versed in the process, letting you focus on your business.
 Look for a trademark attorney in the Super Lawyers directory for legal help.

 What do I do next?